Which claims can be brought as small claims?

 From the Mass.
 District Court:

 "Unless your suit is based upon property damage sustained in an automobile accident, it cannot exceed $7,000.00.
 The claim may, however, be subject to statutory damages or attorney's fees in excess of $7,000.00 (e.g., consumer protection cases or certain landlord/tenant cases).
 In those cases, the base amount may not exceed $7,000.00 even though the potential award may exceed that amount."
+Note that if you file a complaint and lose, the decision is final.

 Self-help: small claims, Mass.
 Trial Court.